 New POINTS Breakdown- to be announced and will be available at Race 1 (Feb.
 5th)

 Original Speedway Park does not give refunds, sorry.

 Original Speedway Park will have a tech person to keep us all in check so EXPECT tech!!

 A 3-kart minimum is required for a class to participate for the night.

 We are looking to make this a family fun experience.
 We are willing to work with everyone!!
 If there is enough karts to make a class or split some, we will do our best to help everyone have an enjoyable time!

 Class eligibility will be determined by the age of the driver on Original Speedway Park first scheduled race date of the season.
-THE ROOKIE CLASS: New drivers will be allowed to participate in this class up to 10yrs old with the respective plate.
-HOWEVER, if the driver is not of the age for the class he/she will not receive points or be trophied for that class.
-In addition the driver may be asked to move up to their respective class if agreed on by Original Speedway Park Board of Directors.
+THE ROOKIE CLASS: New drivers will be allowed to participate in this class (typically) up to 10yrs old with the respective plate but ultimately will be up to the track director's discretion based on safety and skillset.
+HOWEVER, if the driver is not of the age for the class, he/she will not receive points or be trophied for that class.
+In addition, the driver may be asked to move up to their respective class if agreed on by Original Speedway Park Board of Directors.